amruth-k99/amruth-blogs-backend/README.md

 - The project uses SSR and Incremental Static Rendering(ISR) to generate new blogs.
 - Configured for SEO with Open Graph(OG) tags and title tags for all the Static sites generated
-- A user can create a post and commnent to any post
+- A user can create a post and comment to any post
 - A user can check his activities in the homepage grouped by date

 ## Tech Stack